 "Offering" means the offering of Class B non-voting common shares pursuant to this Offering Memorandum.

-"Offering Memorandum" means this offering memorandum dated August 27, 2019 as amended or supplemented.
+"Offering Memorandum" means this offering memorandum as amended or supplemented.

 "Public Company Election" means an election of the Corporation to become a "public corporation" as defined within the Tax Act.